 There’s more than 12,000-square-feet of forensic fun, including props, recreations, and even crime labs.

-Getting in: CSI: The Experience tickets are included on the Go Las Vegas Card.
+Getting in: CSI: The Experience tickets are included on the Go Las Vegas pass.

 Gene Woods Racing Experience

-Get behind the wheel of an extremely fast, high-performance kart for a day full of action, excitement, and competition on the tracks at the Gene Woods Racing Experience.
+Get behind the wheel of a super-fast kart.
+Enjoy a day full of high-octane, excitement, and competition on the tracks at the Gene Woods Racing Experience.

 You’ll learn everything you need to know about maneuvering the tracks safely at top speeds, including tips for edging out the competition like a pro.

-Then, you can take your turn battling it out side-by-side with family and friends with a little friendly competition on the tracks over 15-18 laps on a challenging half-mile track.
+Then, you can take your turn battling it out side-by-side with family and friends over 15-18 laps on a challenging half-mile track.

 Lucky visitors might even get the chance to meet three-time champion, racing legend Gene Woods himself.
 He’s often spotted at the tracks most days giving tips and telling stories about his experiences behind the wheel.

-Getting in: Gene Woods Racing Experience tickets are included with the Go Las Vegas Card.
+Getting in: Gene Woods Racing Experience tickets are included with the Go Las Vegas pass.

 Richard Petty Driving Experience: Ride-Along

 Prefer to leave the high-speed racing to the pros?
-Gear up for a front seat ride around three expertly handled race track laps from the safety of the passenger seat alongside a professional driving instructor at the Richard Petty Driving Experience.
+Gear up for a front seat ride around three expertly handled race track laps from the safety of the passenger seat and embark on a thrill-ride alongside a professional driving instructor at the Richard Petty Driving Experience.

 You’ll ride shotgun and reach extreme speeds of up to 165 mph in a 600 horsepower, 2-seat NASCAR race car.